 macro drivers (national/regional marine growth predictions) and local conditions (reasonably foreseeable developments, i.e. port & marine growth plans, etc)

-account should be taken of changes in vessel size anticipated over the forecast period.
-For example, if a local container port is set to improve its throughput by 50% in the next 20 years, but the vessels serving this facility will grow at a similar rate the traffic volumes will stay the same, although the vessel size, displacement and draft will increase – as also may speed.
+changes in vessel size anticipated over the forecast period.
+For example, if a local container port is set to improve its throughput by 50% in the next 20 years, but the vessels serving this facility will grow at a similar rate the traffic volumes will stay the same, although the vessel size, displacement and draft will increase.

-account should be taken of the future change in all marine activities, such as fishing, recreational craft, offshore exploitation, etc.
+future change in all marine activities, such as fishing, recreational craft, offshore exploitation, etc.

 B.2.2 Techniques of Traffic Forecasting